Menorca: Reptiles and amphibians

-There are three species of amphibia: green toad (Bufo viridis), marsh frog and stripeless tree frog (Hyla meridionalis).
+There are three species of amphibians: green toad (Bufo viridis), marsh frog and stripeless tree frog (Hyla meridionalis).

 The common lizard seen all over the island is the Italian wall lizard (Podarcis siculus) although the Moroccan rock lizard (Scelaris perspicillata) also occurs.
 The Balearic endemic Lilford's wall lizard (Podarcis lilfordi) can be found on many of the offshore islands.
 Two species of gecko can be found on Menorca, the Moorish (Tarentola mauritanica) and the Turkish (Hemidactylus turcicus) also called the Mediterranean house gecko.

 Four species of snake occur: the viperine snake (Natrix maura), grass snake, false smooth snake (Macroprotodon cucullatus) and the ladder snake (Rhinechis scalaris).

 Hermann's tortoise (Testudo hermanni) is quite common and can be found all over the island.
 Two terrapin species are also found, the native European pond terrapin (Emys orbicularis) and the introduced American red-eared slider (Trachemys scripta).

 Birds

 The birdlife of Menorca is very well known.
 Menorca is a well watched island which is on the migration route of many species and good number of passage migrants can be seen in spring.
 Residents include Audouin's gull, blue rock thrush and Thekla lark.
 Booted eagle and red kite are easy to see as is Egyptian vulture in the right habitat.
 In summer there are bee-eaters and Menorca has major colonies of Cory's shearwater and Balearic shearwater.